fwip/mtg_pronouns/reworded_cards.md

 **Sorcery**

 Target player reveals their hand.
 You choose a nonbasic land card from it.
-They discards that card.
+That player discards that card.

 Endbringer's Revel 2B
 ---------------